Here are some COVID-19 stats you might not expect:

-Put Seychelles on your itinerary
+Put Seychelles on Your Itinerary

-According to The New York Times’ Interactive Worldwide COVID-19 Vaccination Tracker, the East African island-nation of Seychelles is second only to Israel in its vaccine rollout.
+According to The New York Times’ Interactive Worldwide Covid Vaccination Tracker, the East African island-nation of Seychelles is second only to Israel in its vaccine rollout.
 Currently, about 65% of its population has been at least partially vaccinated.
 British royalty and Hollywood power couples have vacationed here, and now you can frolic along the beaches and swim in the turquoise waters too.

 Even international travelers who have not yet been vaccinated will be granted entry to the country as of March 25, 2021.
-The Department of Tourism reports that as of March 25, 2021, international travelers will no longer be required to quarantine but you’ll have to test negative for COVID-19 within 72 hours of departing.
+The Department of Tourism reports that as of March 25, 2021, international travelers will no longer be required to quarantine but you’ll have to test negative for Covid within 72 hours of departing.
 Face masks are still mandatory for the duration of your trip.

-Welcome back to Thailand
+Welcome Back to Thailand